Writing Essentials: Ego/Shadow/Self

 · The lessons challenge their self-perception and push them out of their performative persona into a more authentic version of themselves, reflective of their true self.

-· Accepting the journey and learning the lessons typically results in the character being rewarded, not with what they consciously wanted at the beginning of their journey, but with what they needed deep-down all along.
+· Accepting the journey and learning the lessons (typically) results in the character being rewarded, not with what they consciously wanted at the beginning of their journey, but with what they subconsciously needed all along.

 · Our protagonist begins at point A, unaware of who they are truly meant to be, and is set on a journey of self-discovery.

-· As they discover they are led to make choices, some good and some bad, with each choice teaching a lesson designed to open them up to more and more self-awareness.
+· As they discover they are led to make choices—some good, some bad; each choice teaching a lesson offered to open them up to more and more self-awareness.

 · This is because each choice makes them confront aspects of themselves that they never realized held sway over them.